Evidence for Disorder Induced Delocalization in Graphite

-In this Letter, we use exfoliation and nano-fabrication techniques to investigate electrical transport in graphite flakes (see Fig.\,\ref{device}), comparing samples with thicknesses in the nanometer range with macroscopic samples and further comparing HOPG with Indian and Madagascar NG.
-Surprisingly, while conforming to the band-structure results in macroscopic NG flakes, NG displays anomalous behavior in nanostep samples -- namely a large resistive anisotropy as well as a non-metallic temperature dependence.
-HOPG, on the other hand, shows no size dependence, behaving anomalously in all samples.
-We note that there are no previous $\rho_c$ data for nanometer thickness specimen, to the best of our knowledge.
-Interestingly, the in-plane resistivity of all samples is in good agreement with reported values \cite{primak, edman, royal}, and shows no size-dependence, making it clear that the large anisotropies in the anomalous samples are to be attributed to a large $\rho_c$.
-These measured anisotropies appear consistent with a recent model based on disorder induced delocalization by \emph{Maslov et al.} \cite{maslov, Zhang}, further corroborated by a disorder characterization of our samples using micro-Raman spectroscopy.
+In this work, we use exfoliation and nano-fabrication techniques to investigate both $\rho_{ab}$ and $\rho_c$ (see Fig.\,\ref{device}) in graphite flakes of various thickness in the nanometer range.
+Remarkably, we find in all types of graphite anomalous behavior -- namely a large resistive anisotropy as well as a non-metallic temperature dependence.
+Previous experiments measure $\rho_{ab}$ only \cite{esquinazi}.
+This permits a comparison of $R_A$ in samples with thicknesses in the nanometer range with macroscopic samples, which we also prepare and measure.
+The in-plane resistivity of all samples is in good agreement with reported values \cite{primak, edman, royal}, and shows no size-dependence.
+Therefore the large $R_A$ in the anomalous samples are to be attributed to a large $\rho_c$.
+The measured anisotropies appear consistent with a recent model based on disorder induced delocalization by \emph{Maslov et al.} \cite{maslov, Zhang}, further corroborated by a disorder characterization of our samples using micro-Raman spectroscopy.
 Conduction path mixing due to a finite mosaic angle can account for the non-monotonic temperature dependence \cite{malsov2}, altogether presenting first experimental evidence for a novel paradigm of electrical transport in graphite.

 To produce nanostep samples, we use the design shown in Fig.\,\ref{device}(a).
-We exfoliate graphite onto a $\mathrm{SiO_2/Si}$ wafer and identify suitable flakes with two plateaus differing in height using an optical microscope.
-The lower plateau height $d$ and the step height $h$ are determined from an AFM image and cross-sections, see Fig. \ref{device}(b,d), giving heights between 14 and 150\,nm.
+We exfoliate graphite onto a Si wafer with a $300\,$nm thick thermal oxide and identify suitable flakes with two plateaus differing in height by optical microscopy.
+The lower plateau height $d$ and the step height $h$ are determined from AFM images [see Fig. \ref{device}(b,d)], giving heights between 14 and $150\,$nm.
 To extend the range to larger step heights, we use e-beam lithography and oxygen-plasma etching to carve steps up to $h=450\,$nm.